jamestharpe/jamestharpe.com/content/engineering.md

 1. Define the question and variables. **Independent variables** do not depend on other variables, whereas **dependent variables** will change when other variables change (for example, the height of a platform can be set independently but the time it takes an object to fall from that platform will _depend_ on the platform height).
 A well-designed experiment will keep all variables the same, except for a single independent variable.
 2. Setup the experiment.
 Use the same materials you plan to use in the final product.
 3. Run the experiment.
 Measure the outcome.
 Outcomes can be quantitative or qualitative.
 Quantitative outcomes are measurable by a discrete number (e.g. the amount of time it takes an object to fall from a platform).
 Qualitative outcomes are subjective or opinion based (e.g. which color is best?).

+### Prototype

+The **prototype** stage is a series of quick experiments designed to validate assumptions.
+A good prototype is cheap to build, easy to adjust one variable at a time, and as similar to the final product as possible.

+#### Troubleshooting

+When the prototype doesn't work or come together as expected, it's necessary to troubleshoot what went wrong.
+The steps to troubleshooting are:

+1. Observe where the failure occurred.
+Sometimes this can be obvious, other times elements of the product need to be broken down into smaller and smaller parts.
+2. Make a hypothesis about how to fix the failure.
+3. Test the hypothesis.

+This process is repeated until the issue is successfully resolved.